 How to Root a Pomegranate Tree

 Growing a pomegranate tree from cuttings requires a hardwood cutting taken at an appropriate time.
 You should take pomegranate tree cuttings in late winter.
-Each cutting should be about 10 inches long and taken from year-old wood that is ¼ to ½ inch in diameter.
+Each cutting should be about 10 inches (25.5 cm.) long and taken from year-old wood that is ¼ to ½ inch (6 mm. to 1 cm.) in diameter.

 Dip the cut end of each pomegranate tree cutting in a commercial growth hormone immediately after taking the cutting.
 You can allow the roots to develop in your greenhouse before planting.
 Alternatively, you can plant the cuttings immediately in their permanent location.